DFE-Digital/teacher-success/app/views/content/prepare-for-training/prepare-for-your-first-school-placement.md

 It’s likely you’ll need to bring ID with you on your first day – this might include your DBS.

-You may also want to familiarise yourself with <%= govuk_link_to "Department for Education’s keeping children safe in education guidance.", "https://www.gov.uk/government/publications/keeping-children-safe-in-education--2" %>
+You may also want to familiarise yourself with <%= govuk_link_to "Department for Education’s keeping children safe in education guidance", "https://www.gov.uk/government/publications/keeping-children-safe-in-education--2" %>.

 ## Professional conduct